Monardella candicans

 Monardella candicans is a species of flowering plant in the mint family known by the common name Sierra monardella.

 Distribution

 It is endemic to the Sierra Nevada foothills of California, where it grows in several types of local habitat, including chaparral, woodland, and forests.

 Description

 Monardella candicans is an annual herb producing a purple stem with lance-shaped green leaves arranged oppositely.
 The inflorescence is a head of several flowers blooming in a cup of green, veined bracts.
-Each five-lobed flower is white, sometimes with purple speckles, and roughly a centimeter long.
+Each five-lobed flower is white, sometimes with purple speckles, and roughly an inch long.